-Two-thirds of the districts have implemented 26(f), which requires parties to meet and confer to prepare a discovery plan.
+Over two-thirds of the districts have implemented 26(f), which requires parties to meet and confer to prepare a discovery plan.
 Of the third that have not implemented this subsection, six permit individual judges to order it in the specific case.
-Somewhat fewer courts-but still more than half-require parties to postpone discovery until they have held the 26(f) meeting.
+Fewer